 A Delicious Tart Made with Fresh Apricots

-David Scott Allen · Dessert · Pies & Tarts · Provencal Recipes · TasteRegarding dessert, tiny fruits merit tiny tarts like this recipe for a fresh apricot tart.
+David Scott Allen · Dessert · Pies & Tarts · Provencal Recipes · TasteRegarding dessert, tiny fruits are well-suited for tiny tarts, such as this recipe for a fresh apricot tart.
 I am trying to make smaller desserts: small-batch cookies, cakes, and (case in point) tarts.
 This approach yields fewer tempting leftovers.
 As it turns out, I have a very small and rather adorable pie plate that is just the right size for a half batch of my pâte brisée (pie crust).
 Continue reading here for the original article by Cocoa & Lavender.

 Fresh Apricot Tart